 A ceremonial proclamation of the historic St Ethelberts Fair (May Fair) officially opens the fair, offering 12-and-a-half bushels of wheat by the Mayor to the Lord Bishop as payment for allowing the fair to proceed.

 The Hereford May Fair takes place on the first Tuesday to Thursday following the May Day bank holiday.
-In 2018 year it will be held Tuesday 8 May to Thursday 10 May 2018 inclusive.
+In 2019 it will be held on Tuesday 7 May to Thursday 9 May inclusive.

 - Tuesday 3.45pm to 11pm